iclr-blogposts/2026/_posts/2026-04-27-useful-calibrated-uncertainties.md

 > ...suppose a dark-skinned individual has a high risk of 40% of having the cancer.
 However, due to their underrepresentation within the data distribution, the model overconfidently assigns them 98% confidence of not having cancer.
 As a result, these low proximity individuals may be deprived of timely intervention.

-Here the authors discuss overconfidence for an *individual* case, mixing together calibration and discrimination.
+Here the authors discuss overconfidence and intervention for an *individual* case, mixing together calibration with per-sample discrimination and decision making.

 From *Revisiting the Calibration of Modern Neural Networks* <d-cite key="Minderer2021Revisiting"></d-cite>: